luk3thomas/luk3thomas.com/content/notes/deploying-elixir.md

 {{% /codefig %}}

-Built it and tag as `my-app:latest`.
+Built it and tag as `myapp:latest`.
 We'll use this image along with `docker run` to produce releases.

 ```
-$ docker build -f Dockerfile.build -t my-app .
+$ docker build -f Dockerfile.build -t myapp .
 ```

 ## Creating a release {#creating-a-release}

-Now the `my-app:latest` image should contain everything we need to build a release.
+Now the `myapp:latest` image should contain everything we need to build a release.
 I use [distillery](https://github.com/bitwalker/distillery) for creating the actual release.
 On installation it creates a configuration file, and last I checked, it should provide the default options you'll want.
 Either